Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.1.3 Refurbishments
+- Recompiled for 1.0.2
+- Reworked the decoupler/adapter art

 0.1.2 Gemini At 50
 - Added the WBL-400 Adapter Tank.
 It fits on the back of the Backseat, carries LFO, has a built-in decoupler and built-in separatrons for stage separation.